firte14/FAC14/README.md

 .
 Add/remove job listings<br/>

 ### 1.3 Client REQUIREMENT ANALYSIS
-Hot Beans want their website to attract skilled prospective web developers who have finished their training courses and qualifications that are now looking for jobs as web developers, to recruit them.
-The main goal is to create a compelling careers section that will inform the prospective candidates about the company in general, showcase the available job opportunities and an online application form that is simple to complete.
+Hot Beans wants their website to attract skilled prospective web developers who have finished their training courses and qualifications and are now looking for jobs as web developers, to recruit them.
+The main goal is to create a compelling careers section that will inform the prospective candidates about the company in general, showcase the available job opportunities and provide an online application form that is simple to complete.
 The key requirements and how they will be addressed include:
 1. Promotion of the company to prospective web developers: To address this the creation of a well-structured "About Hot Beans" web section that will highlight the mission statement of the company as well as its values, work culture and all-round reputation in the industry.
 This section will build the company's credibility and excitement for potential candidates.
 2. Details on the available Job Roles and requirements: There will be a dedicated "Job Openings" section with the clear job roles needed, descriptions, responsibilities, required qualifications and the benefits.
 Each job posting will include an easy-to-access "Apply Now" button to encourage applications.
 3. An easy-to-use Application Form: Creation of a streamlined online application form that is mobile-friendly and intuitive.
 It will include different fields for personal details, resume uploads, cover letter, etc. The automated validation will ensure a smooth user experience